Richard Stakes - Chair

 Darren Evans - Trustee

-Originally from Pontypridd in south Wales Darren left school at 16.
-He began working for his Local Authority straight away and continued to do so in highways, community development, policy and social care, eventually finishing his LA career as the Director of Social Care in Staffordshire.
+Originally from Pontypridd in south Wales, Darren left school at 16.
+He began working for his Local Authority straight away and continued to do so in highways, community development, policy and social care, eventually finishing his local government career as a Director of Social Care and Housing in Staffordshire.

-Darren comes from an extremely modest background and strongly believes that education and improving your skillset is a very positive way to improve one's circumstances.
+Darren comes from an extremely modest background and strongly believes that education and improving your skillset are a very positive way to improve one's circumstances.

 Juliette Boland - Trustee